 Note: When an informal standover request is made and all, or part, of the standover relates to a Student loan, the East Kilbride Student Loan Unit must be notified.
 For action to take see subject Postponements: student loan overpayments (Action Guide) at SAM11131.

-When the SLC receive details of the amount of Student Loan repayments collected through SA they will compare this with the balance of the loan outstanding.
-Where an overpayment occurs the SLC will send a payable order to EKSLU in respect of the overpaid amount.
+When the SLC receive details of the amount of Student Loan repayments collected through SA, they will compare this with the balance of the loan outstanding.
+Where an overpayment occurs the SLC will inform EKSLU of the overpaid amount.
 The SLC will also send confirmation of this to the taxpayer.
 EKSLU will

 Amending the informal standover

-If, by the BF date you have not received notification from EKSLU that a payable order has been received, you should assume that the amount included in the taxpayer’s self assessment was correct.
+If, by the BF date you have not received notification from EKSLU that the customer has a student loan excess, you should assume that the amount included in the taxpayer’s self assessment was correct.
 You must cancel (or reduce) the informal standover and notify the taxpayer accordingly.